StefanSakovic/JSON-Server-Cypress-Postman/README.md

 testing with CYPRESS framework by coding  which is compatible for JS and manually with POSTMAN.

 I will provide an importable postman file and u can find it in json type inside my folder "postman".
-U can open your Postman and import that file to see all my requests on local host, where I manually tested all data from local host using GET, PUT, POST, DELETE, PATCH requests like i did via cypress framework as u can see inside cypress/e2e folder.
+U can open your Postman and import the file to see all my requests on local host, where I manually tested all data from local host using GET, PUT, POST, DELETE, PATCH requests like i did via cypress framework.
+(cypress/e2e folder)

 ## Getting started